janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint7/README.md

 | 30412     | Mar 20 01:12:09  | 00:22:48:3c:8a:e3:d4:af:f7:7f:02:28:08:00 | TCP      | 10.66.53.4     | 172.17.110.37    | 63686       | 3306       | 52            | MySQL FORWARD LS-110             | 127          |
 | 7813      | Mar 20 01:13:02  | 00:22:48:3c:8a:e3:d4:af:f7:7f:02:28:08:00 | TCP      | 10.66.53.4     | 172.17.110.36    | 63698       | 21         | 52            | FTP CONTROL PLANE FORWARD WS-110 | 127          |

+**What is Packet ID?
+Does it follow a sequence or is it random?
+How can you prove / demonstrate your answer?**

+`Packet ID is an identifier assigned to each packet by the logging system.
+It helps to track and identify packets as they pass through a network.
+In the given log, the Packet IDs appear to follow a sequence, and there are no missing numbers, suggesting that they are assigned sequentially as packets are received and logged.
+This can be demonstrated by comparing the Packet IDs with the timestamp of each packet and verifying that they are in chronological order.`

+**Why Windows Client Source Port is not related to the kind of service requested?
+Why for example SSH request is coming from a random Source Port instead of port 22?
+Is there any way you can fix request port number?
+If yes give example, if no elaborate?**

+Windows Client Source Port is randomly assigned for outgoing connections to avoid conflicts and make it harder for attackers to predict port numbers.
+This is done by using a large range of available ports (typically between 1024 and 65535) and selecting a random unused port number for each new outgoing connection.
+For SSH requests, the client uses a random Source Port instead of port 22 because port 22 is reserved for the SSH service on the server.
+It is not possible to fix the request port number as it is determined by the operating system and cannot be modified by the user.

+**Answer previous question for DNS service?
+Can you explain the random Source Port issue?**

+DNS requests use port 53 for UDP-based queries and a random source port for TCP-based queries.
+This is because DNS uses both UDP and TCP as transport protocols, and the behavior of the client depends on the type of query and response it sends or receives.
+Using a random source port for TCP-based DNS queries helps to avoid conflicts and make it harder for attackers to predict which ports are in use.

+**What is MAC address?
+Can you find the MAC addresses of your Network Interface Cards in Azure Portal?
+How?**

+A MAC address is a unique identifier assigned to each network interface controller (NIC) by the manufacturer.
+It is used to identify the NIC and enable communication between devices on the same network segment.
+In Azure Portal, you can find the MAC addresses of your Network Interface Cards (NICs) by navigating to the VM's Networking pane and selecting the relevant NIC.
+The MAC address is displayed in the MAC address field for each interface.

 ### Part D - Azure Cost Analysis Charts